NeuroMixGDP: A Neural Collapse-Inspired Random Mixup for Private Data Release

 There are two appealing properties for DP.
-First, DP is robust to post-process, which means that any function based on the output of $(\epsilon,\delta)$-DP mechanism is still $(\epsilon,\delta)$-DP.
-Second, although naive composition fails to offer a tight bound, DP allows analysis privacy loss of iterated algorithms, for example, stochastic gradient descent.
+First, DP allows analysis privacy loss of composition of multiple DP mechanisms, for example, stochastic gradient descent.
+Second, DP is robust to post-process, which means that any function based on the output of $(\epsilon,\delta)$-DP mechanism is still $(\epsilon,\delta)$-DP.

-However, $(\epsilon,\delta)$-DP framework is not flexible enough to tightly handle subsampling and compositions.
-Relaxations of $(\epsilon,\delta)$-DP including Renyi-DP \cite{rdp} (RDP) and GDP \cite{dong2019gaussian} are proposed to tightly handle subsampling and compositions.
-In this paper, we choose GDP since it offers tight and closed-form privacy guarantees.
-A systematic introduction is given in \cref{sec:fdp_framework}.